watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Containers and DevOps - Infrastructure edition.md

 16. Enter the required information using the service principal information you created before the lab.

     > **Note**: If you don't have your Subscription information handy you can view it using `az account show` on your **local** machine (not the build agent).
-If you are using pre-provisioned environment, Service Principal is already pre-created and you can use the already shared Service Principal details.
+If you are using pre-provisioned environment, Service Principal is already pre-created, and you can use the already shared Service Principal details.

     - **Connection name**: azurecloud-sol